IBS vs IBD - Is there a difference?

 IBS is a functional gastrointestinal disorder of the lower gastrointestinal (GI) tract that affects the small and, more predominantly, large intestines.

-While IBS and IBD are different and not synonymous, these conditions can overlap with one another in terms of symptoms, triggers and even some forms of treatments.
+While Irritable Bowel Syndrome (IBS) and Inflammatory Bowel Disease (IBD) are different and not synonymous, these conditions can overlap with one another in terms of symptoms, triggers and even some forms of treatments.
 As patients and clinicians, how do we navigate this tricky dichotomy?

 IBS vs IBD Symptoms: Parallels